 No list of Adobe Premiere Pro plugins would be complete without a lightsaber preset.
 Who knows when you may need to throw a quick saber into a scene to spice it up?
 Mac only… If you’re a Windows user, you’ll have to stick to less flashy weapons.

-Paid Premiere Pro Plugins
+Top Paid Plugins

 A huge part of creating a great edit is setting up a cohesive look.
 There are all sorts of color grading tools on the market.
 There are presets, and LUTS as well.
 The whole thing can be a bit overwhelming.